Bayview station (Toronto): Architecture and art

 Stevens Group Architects designed the station with Walter Construction being the general contractor.
-The high-ceilinged entrance pavilion is a distinctive feature of the station, with extensive glazing and long angled roofs overhanging the structure, evoking mid-century architecture.
+The high-ceilinged entrance pavilion, characterized by extensive glazing and angled roofs overhanging the structure, evokes mid-century architecture.

-The public art installed at the station by Gem Campbell Terrazzo & Tile is titled From Here Right Now, consisting of a variety of trompe-l'œil illustrations on the walls and floors created by Toronto artist Panya Clark Espinal.
-This led travel magazine BootsnAll to declare Bayview one of the 15 most beautiful subway stops in the world in 2011.
+The station is home to a public art installation titled From Here Right Now.
+Created by Toronto-based artist Panya Clark Espinal and installed by Gem Campbell Terrazzo & Tile, it features 24 anamorphic illustrations of everyday objects – such as a ladder, pocketwatch, apple, and stairway – strategically placed across the station's walls and floors.
+This artwork led travel magazine BootsnAll to include Bayview station in their list of the world's 15 most beautiful subway stops in 2011.

 Subway infrastructure in the vicinity

-The station itself was built by cut-and-cover but east of the station the tracks continue through dual bored tunnels toward Bessarion station, while west of the station similar tunnels go to Sheppard–Yonge station, where the tracks cross over the Yonge–University–Spadina line.
+The station itself was built by cut-and-cover but east of the station the tracks continue through dual bored tunnels toward Bessarion station, while west of the station similar tunnels go to Sheppard–Yonge station, where the tracks cross over the Line 1 Yonge–University tracks.

 Nearby landmarks

-Nearby landmarks include the Bayview Village Shopping Centre and the Kenaston Gardens YMCA, which has an entrance directly adjacent to the station.
-There is no indoor access to the subway from either Bayview Village or the YMCA.
+Nearby landmarks include the Bayview Village Shopping Centre and the Kenaston Gardens YMCA; the YMCA features an entrance directly beside the station.
+However, there is no indoor access to the subway from either the shopping centre or the YMCA.